We are constantly updating this page with new information, so please check on a regular basis.

 Will the canteen be open?

-An app will be available to pre-order lunch, which will then be collected in a Grab and Go bag.
-Information about how to download and use the app will be sent to individual learners.
+Yes.
+An app is available to pre-order lunch, which will then be collected in a Grab and Go bag.
+Information about how to download and use the app is available here.

 How will Lakes College keep learners, parents and guardians up to date?

 The best way to keep up to date is to check our website (www.lcwc.ac.uk) as it will be constantly updated with any changes.
 We are also using other channels (such as text messages and social media platforms) to communicate important messages.